Singapore is an attractive destination for Indian professionals. Read why it figures in our list of the best countries for Indian MBA students.

 I thought that may be MBA is not my cup of tea,meanwhile I got a promotion in my job and was transferred to my hometown.
 Everything was going smoothly however the MBA bug inside me was not silent.
 I knew I need to give it one more try.

 However this time I wanted to work with the best so I did my due research and zeroed on crystal ball.
 I approached MG and he was ready to help me out.
-I wanted to go for the MBA MAP process and told MG about my list of colleges& goals.
+I wanted to go for the MBA MAP process and told MG about my list of colleges and goals.
 MG told me that I need not take the MAP and should focus on my essays, that the honesty you get from MBA crystal ball team.

 Then I was asked to work with Vibhav since he shared a similar background to mine and the journey of introspection began.
 Vibhav asked me to start from zero and forget my previous essays.